CTXz/STM8S103F3-Examples/template/README.md

 To put it simply, the `stm8s_it.c` file is where you will write your interrupt handlers.
 The `stm8s_it.h` remains untouched and must simply be included in your main file.

-> Note: Not including the `stm8s_it.h` header file in your main file will result in the interrupt handlers not being called!
+> **Note:** Not including the `stm8s_it.h` header file in your main file will result in the interrupt handlers not being called!

+> **Note:** Should you not be require interrupts throughout your projects, `stm8s_it.h` and `stm8s_it.c` may be omitted.
+> That being said, it does not harm to keep them as they will barely take up any program space.

 As an example, suppose we have a LED connected to pin PB5 (Such as the built-in LED on the generic blue STM8S103F3P6 breakout boards).
 We also have a button connected to any pin on PORTD, with the internal pull-up resistor enabled.
 For the sake of simplicity, we will reverve the full PORTD for the button so that we must not test which pin was toggled.